twadelij/GTM/README.md

 # 🎬 Guess The Movie Game

 An interactive game where players guess movies based on screenshots.

+## 📋 Current Status

+The game is currently in active development.
+The core gameplay functionality is working, but there are some known issues:

+- **Admin Login Issue**: The admin authentication works on the server side, but there's a UI issue preventing proper redirection after login.
+This will be fixed in a future update.
+- **Database Integration**: The game now uses PostgreSQL for data storage instead of JSON files.
+- **Multi-user Support**: Basic user authentication and session management are implemented.

 ## 📁 Project Structure